lit/lit.dev/packages/lit-dev-content/site/docs/composition/controllers.md

 Combining controllers with directives can be a very powerful technique, especially for directives that need to do work before or after rendering, like animation directives; or controllers that need references to specific elements in a template.

 There are two main patterns of using controllers with directives:
 * Controller directives.
-These are directives that themselves are controllers in order to hook the host lifecycle.
+These are directives that themselves are controllers in order to hook into the host lifecycle.
 * Controllers that own directives.
-These are controllers create one or more directives for use the host's template.
+These are controllers that create one or more directives for use in the host's template.

 For more information about writing directives, see [Custom directives](/docs/templates/custom-directives/).